Pesticide Applicator Continuing Education

 If you do not diagnose the problem correctly you will spend a lot of time treating something that is not there.
 Identify correctly and gather evidence and determine the extent of potential problems.
 This course will cover the basics of what to look for while inspecting a structure that has potentially been invaded by wildlife.

-Termites are one of the most destructive pests in the United States.
-But there are several common-sense IPM practices that can be implemented to make a structure less inviting to termites from the start.
-This course will provide a review of IPM principles, termite biology, and several IPM practices to make any structure less attractive to termites.
+This course provides a review of IPM principles, termite biology, and several IPM practices to make any structure less attractive to termites.

 One of the challenges with house mice is that clients don't take house mice seriously.
 It's amazing how people will move heaven and earth when rats are around, but when it comes to mice they will simply say "oh, it's just a mouse!"
 This course will help educate applicators on the risks of allowing house mice to remain in a structure.